zlliang/beamer-fudan/README.md

 An unofficial beamer theme for Fudan University.

-Usage: Copy `logo.pdf` and `beamerthemefudan.sty` to your project directory, then write
+Usage: Copy `logo-background.pdf`, `logo-titlepage.pdf` and `beamerthemefudan.sty` to your project directory, then write
 ```
 \usetheme{fudan}
 ```
-for your beamer document.
+in your beamer document.

 ![](images/example.png)